TL;DR

 That cut my API bill from $200 -> $20.

-If you are browsing eBay for used 3090s right now, stop.
+If you're browsing eBay for used 3090s right now, stop.
 Do the math first.
-Check if the specific model + quantization + context window you want actually fits in the VRAM you are buying.
+Check if the specific model + quantization + context window you want actually fits in the VRAM you're buying.